noahn06/busTracker/README.md

 6. Hit Run
 7. Open `http://localhost:8080` in your browser
 8. Witness the real-time Route 45 arrivals outside of my house!

-🚧 **Current Status:** The web-based version of Bus Tracker is temporarily non-functional due to the backend not being hosted publicly.
-I am actively working on deploying the Spring Boot backend using Render.com so API requests can be served reliably in production. 🚀